 - Explain the benefits of synchronization to your authors and reviewers

 Learn more about synchronizing ORCID records with your system at ORCID API Enabling Automatic Updates.

-Examples of ORCID members who are Synchronizing ORCID records with other systems include the American Geophysical Union, eLife, EMBO, Hindawi, JMIR Publications, The Royal Society, Science journals, and ScienceOpen, all of whom have implemented the requirements of the Open Letter for publishers: Requiring ORCID in Publication Workflows.
+Examples of ORCID members who are synchronizing ORCID records with other systems include all publishers that have implemented the requirements of the Open Letter for publishers: Requiring ORCID in Publication Workflows.